-[Focus] EU renews glyphosate approval, promises extra transparency
+[Focus] EU renews glyphosate approval, pledges transparency

 Focus

-EU renews glyphosate approval, promises extra transparency
+EU renews glyphosate approval, pledges transparency

 A five-year renewal of the herbicide glyphosate, used in Monsanto's Roundup, was officially adopted by the European Commission on Tuesday (12 December).